A masterfully written vision and song about the end of time…

 These days and with the world of online picture editing being easily accessible, anyone can put together an effective book banner.
 I’ve created most of mine through pixlr but I have even used Fiverr and paid for them like the one below.
 From experience, book banners do work for selling books especially if it is clear enough where to find that book.

 Top Tip: If your book is easy enough to find, all you really need is to tell people where it is – that is what the majority of this list is based upon.
 So make it easy for potential readers, have a permanent link in your profile/bio or even encourage folks to search for it on Amazon.
-In 2021 and on many social media platforms the algorithms tend to not push links as hard.
+These days and on many social media platforms the algorithms tend to not push links as hard.
 If I can find a book after seeing an effective book banner, I’ll probably be inclined to buy it.

 2. Share a Recent Review